aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to DOCM via .NET" h2=".NET API to Export XPS to DOCM on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive API that provides powerful document manipulation and conversion features for .NET applications.
+It includes a range of APIs that can be used to create, edit, convert, and render documents in various formats.

+The PDF Processing API, Aspose.PDF for .NET, is a powerful tool for converting XPS files to DOC format.
+It provides a wide range of features, such as the ability to extract text, images, and other content from PDF documents, as well as the ability to create, edit, and convert PDF documents.

+The Document Processing API, Aspose.Words for .NET, is a powerful tool for rendering DOC files to DOCM.
+It provides a wide range of features, such as the ability to create, edit, and convert documents in various formats, as well as the ability to extract text, images, and other content from documents.
+It also provides features for manipulating document elements, such as headers, footers, and page numbers.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert XPS file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to DOCM.
+Aspose.Total for .NET is a powerful API that can be used to add document manipulation and conversion features to .NET applications.
+It includes a range of APIs that can be used to create, edit, convert, and render documents in various formats.
+The PDF Processing API, Aspose.PDF for .NET, can be used to convert XPS files to DOC format, while the Document Processing API, Aspose.Words for .NET, can be used to render DOC files to DOCM.
+With these powerful APIs, developers can easily add document manipulation and conversion features to their .NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}